+In this paper we provide measurement results from the BGP log data collected by RouteViews [4] and RIPE [5].
 For all the destination prefixes announced in the Internet, we cluster their BGP updates into routing events and classify the events into different convergence classes.
 We then characterize path exploration and convergence time of each class of events.
-The results reported in this paper are obtained from BGP logs of January 2006, which are representative of data we have examined during other time periods.
+The results reported in this paper are obtained from BGP logs of January and February 2006, which are representative of data we have examined during other time periods.
 The main contributions of this paper are summarized as follows.

-- We provide the first quantitative assessment on path explorations for the entire Internet destination prefixes.
+We provide the first quantitative assessment on path explorations for the entire Internet destination prefixes.
 Our results confirmed the wide existence of path exploration and slow convergence in the Internet, but also revealed that the extent of the problem depends on where a prefix is originated and where the observation is made in the Internet routing hierarchy.
 When observed from a top tier Internet service provider (ISP), there is relatively little path exploration, and this is especially true when the prefixes being observed are also originated from some other top tier ISPs.
-On the other hand, an observer in an edge network is likely to notice a much higher degree of path exploration and slow convergence, especially when the prefixed being observed are originated from other edge networks.
-In other words, the existing widely different opinions on the extent of path exploration and slow convergence may be a reflection of where one takes measurement and which prefixes are being examined. - We provide the first measurement and analysis on the convergence times of route change events in the entire operational Internet, without artificially manipulating path lengths as done in previous measurements.
-Our results show that route fail-over events, where the paths move from shorter or more preferred ones to longer or less preferred ones, has much shorter convergence time than route failure events, where the destinations become unreachable.
-Moreover, we find that, on average, the durations of various route convergence events take the following order: among all routing events, those moving from longer or less preferred to shorter or more preferred paths, symbolically denoted as $T{short}$ events, have the shortest convergence delay, which are closely followed by new prefix announcements (denoted as $T{up}$ event), which in turn have similar convergence delay as the routing events of moving from shorter to longer paths (denoted as $T{long}$ ).
-Finally, route failure events, denoted as $T{down}$ , have a substantially longer delay than all the above events.
-In short, we have $T{short} < T{up} \approx T{long} \ll T{down}$ .
+On the other hand, an observer in an edge network is likely to notice a much higher degree of path exploration and slow convergence, especially when the prefixes being observed are originated from other edge networks.
+In other words, the existing different opinions on the extent of path exploration and slow convergence may be a reflection of where one takes measurement and which prefixes are being examined.

-• A major challenge in our data analysis is how to differentiate $T{long}$ and $T{short}$ events, which requires knowing routers' path preferences.
+- We provide the first measurement and analysis on the convergence times of route change events in the entire operational Internet.
+Our results show that route failover events, where the paths move from shorter or more preferred ones to longer or less preferred ones, has much shorter convergence time than route failure events, where the destinations become unreachable.
+Moreover, we find that, on average, the durations of various route convergence events take the following order: among all routing events, those moving from longer or less preferred to shorter or more preferred paths, symbolically denoted as T{short} events, have the shortest convergence delay, which are closely followed by new prefix announcements (denoted as T{up} event), which in turn have similar convergence delay as the routing events of moving from shorter to longer paths (denoted as T{long}).
+Finally, route failure events, denoted as T{down} , have a substantially longer delay than all the above events.
+In short, we have $T{short} < T{up} \approx T{long} \ll T{down}$ regarding their convergence delays.
+Note that T{long} is significantly shorter than T{down} , which is a noticeable departure from widely accepted views based on the previous "worst-case" experiments [1], but is in accordance to our previous theoretical analysis results presented in [6]. - A major challenge in our data analysis is how to differentiate T{long} and T{short} events, which requires knowing routers' path preferences.
 We have developed a new path ranking algorithm to infer relative preference of each path among all the alternative paths to the same destination prefix.
 We believe that our path ranking algorithm can be of useful in many other BGP data analysis studies.

 The rest of the paper is organized as follows.
-Section 2 describes our general methodology and data set where we develop a path ranking algorithm to classify events into different types.
-We analyze the extent of path exploration and slow convergence for each type of events in Sections 3 and 4.
-Section 5 discuss related work and Section 6 concludes the paper.
+Section II describes our general methodology and data set where we develop a path ranking algorithm to classify events into different types.
+We analyze the extent of path exploration and slow convergence for each type of events in Sections III and IV.
+Section V discuss related work and Section VI concludes the paper.

-2. METHODOLOGY AND DATA SET
+II.
+METHODOLOGY AND DATA SET